Credit 101: The Ultimate Guide to Credit in 2024

 We can all agree that the pandemic changed the way we live everyday life.
 Society transitioned from going out to work, enjoying in-person shopping, eating in restaurants, getting together with friends to attend a concert, and the like to staying indoors and only going out when absolutely necessary.
 And even now, "normal, everyday life" looks and feels different.

 Unemployment and lay-offs dramatically increased – limiting the flexibility of income.
 Because of this, credit card use has skyrocketed since March 2020.
-Everything under the sun can now be delivered directly to our doors; touchless transactions are the new norm.
+Everything under the sun can now be delivered directly to our doors, and touchless transactions are the new norm.

-So, if your credit card usage has increased and your income has decreased, your credit health is automatically at risk.
+So, if your credit card usage has increased, and your income has decreased - your credit health is automatically at risk.
 In order to protect your credit, contact your credit card issuer and create a repayment program if you cannot afford your payments.
-If you come to a repayment agreement, ensure you receive a written agreement/contract to protect yourself.
+If you do come to a repayment agreement, ensure that you receive a written agreement/contract to protect yourself.

 Also, keep on top of your credit report.
-Criminals and scammers often take advantage of crises, so make sure that your credit hasn’t been compromised.
+Criminals and scammers often take advantage of a crisis.
+Make sure that your credit hasn't been compromised.

 Repairing Your Credit